 The research centers are the centers for high quality research in the profile areas, but they also serve as a platform for collaboration with financiers and other interested parties.

-At DEMICOM, we conduct research on democracy and communication in the digital community.
-The research is interdisciplinary and it includes research groups and projects that integrate and deal with media development, organizational and strategic Communication, as well as political communication, journalism and photojournalism.
+At DEMICOM we conduct research on democracy and communication in the digital community.
+The research is interdisciplinary and includes research groups and projects that integrate and deal with journalism, crisis communication, media development, organizational and political communication.

 The European Tourism Research Institute (ETOUR) at Mid Sweden University develops and communicates scientific knowledge about tourism and travel.
 ETOUR works closely with entrepreneurs and industry, NGOs, and governmental entities.
 The Institue is Sweden's leading tourism research institute and offer the first PhD program in Tourism Studies.

 FSCN – Fibre Science and Communication Network is a multi-disciplinary research centre at Mid Sweden University.
 FSCN develops research that improve forest industries profitability and create new applications and business opportunities based on sustainable bio-materials from cellulose and fibre materials.